Academic-Labbook/alp/README.md

 WordPress is in a period of transition: the new [Gutenberg](https://wordpress.org/gutenberg/) editor has introduced a completely different way of writing content.
-The feature roadmap shows a plan to eventually replace most of the configurable parts of WordPress with Gutenberb-based assets.
+The feature roadmap shows a plan to eventually replace most of the configurable parts of WordPress with Gutenberg-based assets.

 Two changes of particular note are: